Thur 8 May

 William Stern: An update on studies on valproate and possible transgenerational effect in men – how to safely navigate the uncertainty

-Dorothy Jo: Surgery for epilepsy for low grade lesions in neuro-oncology practice – A missed opportunity?
+Dorothy Joe: Surgery for epilepsy for low grade lesions in neuro-oncology practice – A missed opportunity?

 Neuro Infection